smirarab/sepp/README.UPP.md

 `python <bin>/run_upp.py -s input.fas -B 100`

+UPP currently assumes that the input sequences are nucleotide sequences.
+To select the input datatype, run

+`python <bin>/run_upp.py -s input.fas -m [dna|rna|amino]`

 To run UPP with a pre-computed backbone alignment and tree, run

 `python <bin>/run_upp.py -s input.fas -a <alignment_file> -t <tree_file>`

+If you have a pre-computed alignment, but not a tree, FastTree can be run to generate the tree (FastTree is packaged with PASTA).
+The general command for running FastTree is:

+FastTree backbone_alignment.fasta > backbone_tree

 To filter fragments from the backbone selection process, run